hategekimanahirwaarnold/lightsaber/README.md

-# Fireworks
+# Lightsaber

 ## Usage

-When you click on the screen you will see fireworks like those at the end of new year.
+Move the mouse around the screen, you will see a burning saber around the screen.

+This may even result in more beautiful images once you play with the math inside.

 Enjoy,